-Getting a building permit in Toronto is not a walk in the park, but if you want to build a house it’s necessary according to the Ontario Building Code Act.
+Getting a building permit in Toronto is not a total walk in the park, but if you are doing any sort of construction work in the city it’s mandatory according to the Ontario Building Code Act.

 Toronto Building Permit Requirements

 There are 24 subsections in the building code that require different applications and separate sets of requirements to be met along with the submission.

 The Garages and Carports building subsection is one of them.
 This section’s mandatory requirements include a site plan with floor plans, elevations, zoning info and more.

 And then there are three forms that may or may not be required with the application depending on your circumstances.

 - [Mandatory] Application to Construct or Demolish Form

 - The Designer Information Form if the drawings were done by a designer (and not an Engineer or an Architect).